nmpotential/template-go-cli/README.md

 ## Steb by Step Guide to: Building a CLI app that parses CLI arguments and reads keyboard inputs from the terminal in Go

-1. - [ ] Briefly summaries how the apps supposed to work and put in **summary** of README.md - This will be updated as functionality and implementation are refined:
+- [ ] Step 1.
+Briefly summaries how the apps supposed to work using the outline below and put in **summary** of README.md - This will be updated as functionality and implementation are refined:

       - User compiles and runs executable from command-line parsing [**valid argument**]
       - User is then prompted to enter [**input value**]